 Retain your Customer

-You already know that retaining old customers might be hard, but if you see success, returning customers is more likely to spend 67% more than a new customer.
-In order to help you achieve so, push notifications can help retain your customer by 71%.
+Your returning customers is likely to spend 67% more than a new customer.
+This makes your old customer the most valuable piece of your business.
+In order to help you retain them back to your store push notification for eCommerce are used.
+It was seen that push notifications can help retain your customer by 71%.

 Increase your Conversion Rate